 Listen to a message from Scott Sauls on Faith and Work.

 Contact Missy Wallace about Faith and Work.

 Whether at home or in the marketplace, whether for hire or voluntary, each human vocation is a gift from God to all of creation as we steward the resources we’ve been given.
 As Martin Luther once said, “The humblest sweeping maid, sweeping for the glory of God, is infused with as much dignity as the greatest preacher in the world.”
 Whether we serve as a chief executive, raise and nurture kids at home, or volunteer to serve the members of our local community, all work that makes a creative or restorative contribution is an extension of what God is doing in the world.
 Artists, medical professionals, entrepreneurs, engineers, social workers, janitors, educators, carpenters, ministers, and CEO’s—all have a part to play in Jesus’ ongoing mission to “make all things new.”
 Because most of us spend the bulk of our waking hours working, we aim to be thoughtful and strategic about how we view and approach our work.
 In our vocations, we carry out Jesus’ mission in the world when we integrate our faith with our work.
-Because the integration of faith and work is such a significant part of Christian discipleship, in 2015 we made a decision to launch the Nashville Institute for Faith and Work out of CPC.
+Because the integration of faith and work is such a significant part of Christian discipleship, in 2015 we made a decision to launch the Nashville Institute for Faith and Work out of Christ Presbyterian.

 Mercy And Justice